-Optical character recognition is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be selected, searched and copied.
+Optical character recognition is a technology that converts images of typed or handwritten text, such as in a scanned document, into computer text that can be selected, searched and copied.

-OCRmyPDF uses Tesseract, the best available open source OCR engine, to perform OCR.
+OCRmyPDF uses Tesseract, a widely available open source OCR engine, to perform OCR.